 The hybrid LC has the same trim and equipment options as the V8.
 Even the standard spec is lavishly equipped, so upgrades are mainly focused on increasing the sporty feel.
 The first option is called the Sport Pack, which puts the LC on bigger 21-inch alloy wheels and you into sports seats, while the Sport+ Pack adds some desirable technology upgrades in the shape of a limited-slip differential with torque vectoring to sharpen up the handling, plus an active rear spoiler.

 There’s also a Limited Edition flagship model, which includes all the Sport+ upgrades, a premium audio system and (otherwise optional) head-up display that projects crucial info onto the windscreen in front of the driver.
 It’s the most expensive version of course, but at this end of the market, why not have it all?

 The LC 500h is great to drive however you specify it, with stonking acceleration and a grippy chassis – all of which you can enjoy from one of the most luxurious and attractive interiors around.
 It’s not perfect, as the control and switchgear locations seem a little haphazard, and the touchpad for the infotainment system is nowhere near as efficient as the BMW iDrive setup, but for many owners these will seem like minor foibles.

 The 2+2 tag suggests the LC should be more practical than it really is, as the rear seats are pretty useless for anything other than bags you can’t fit into the rather small boot.
-But if you can live with the compromises, the LC is one of the most satisfying grand-touring coupes around – and with the Lexus brand’s outright victory in our 2018 and 2017 Driver Power customer satisfaction surveys, that really should be no surprise.
+But if you can live with the compromises, the LC is one of the most satisfying grand-touring coupes around – and with the Lexus routinely dominating the Driver Power customer satisfaction surveys, that really should be no surprise.

 For a more detailed look at the Lexus LC 500h, read on for the rest of our in-depth review.